calopessoa/log-quake/README.md

 - Using and learning about new frameworks and its applicabilities, namely Pytest framework.
 - Creating a fake database to make unitary tests for the pattern-search functions.
 - Rendering a dynamic card based on the option selected in a page.
+- Using the basics of cypress to test the main page (front-end).

 ## Usage